-Opinion on the Financial Statements
+Opinion on the Consolidated Financial Statements

-We have audited the accompanying consolidated statements of financial condition of Tradeweb Markets Inc. and subsidiaries (the "Company") as of December 31, 2019 and 2018, the related consolidated statements of income, comprehensive income, changes in equity, and cash flows for the year ended December 31, 2019 and the period from October 1, 2018 to December 31, 2018, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2019 and 2018, and the results of its operations and its cash flows for the year ended December 31, 2019 and the period from October 1, 2018 to December 31, 2018, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated statements of financial condition of Tradeweb Markets Inc. and subsidiaries (the "Company") as of December 31, 2020 and 2019, the related consolidated statements of income, comprehensive income, changes in equity, and cash flows, for the years ended December 31, 2020 and 2019 and the period from October 1, 2018 to December 31, 2018, and the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2020 and 2019, and the results of its operations and its cash flows for the years ended December 31, 2020 and 2019 and the period from October 1, 2018 to December 31, 2018, in conformity with accounting principles generally accepted in the United States of America.